rust-lang/blog.rust-lang.org/content/Rust-1.94.0.md

 }
 ```

 Note that using these features in `Cargo.toml` will raise your development MSRV (minimum supported Rust version) to require this new Cargo parser, and third-party tools that read the manifest may also need to update their parsers.
-However, published manifests are rewritten to remain compatible with older parsers, so it is still possible to support an earlier MSRV for your crate's users.
+However, Cargo automatically rewrites manifests on publish to remain compatible with older parsers, so it is still possible to support an earlier MSRV for your crate's users.

 ### Stabilized APIs